themilnera/abuy-game/README.md

 ## Status

-This is currently a work in progress, and isn't too far along yet.
-I'm not sure how big and complex this site will really be, I've never made anything like this before, but I'm going to focus on it for a while and try to get it to a functional point before I move on to any other projects.
+- Project should be functional in a basic state in not too long, mainly the first goal met.
+Some simulation aspects I've found will probably be out of scope for a project like this, time based simulation for example would be much easier to write and manage in a dedicated piece of software written in something like C# vs a NextJS site.
+The goal was something presentable as a site, and to practice with React/NextJS, but I'd like to flesh it out more fully at some point beyond the basics.
+For now, I'm planning to get it basically working and bug free before taking a break to work on other projects.